 Skip To Main Content

-The title of University Distinguished Professor is the highest achievement a faculty member can earn, and demonstrates the high quality of scholarship underway at Texas A&M University.
-University Distinguished Professors are preeminent authorities in their academic disciplines and their accomplishments are exemplified by outstanding teaching, research, mentoring and service.
+The honorific title of University Distinguished Professor is the highest achievement a faculty member can earn, and demonstrates the high quality of scholarship underway at Texas A&M University.
+University Distinguished Professors are preeminent authorities in their academic disciplines.
+They are internationally recognized by their peers for their research and scholarship, having made impactful, transformational contributions to their fields of endeavor.

 Entitlements

-• Award winners will be named University Distinguished Professors, but will also keep their current titles and ranks; i.e., Professor of ‘Academic Department.’
+• Award recipients will be named University Distinguished Professors, but will also keep their current titles and ranks; i.e., Professor of ‘Academic Department.’

 • The University Distinguished Professor honorific title is bestowed in perpetuity, as long as the faculty member remains in good standing.